 In the case of Modjeska Peak, there’s no current road all the way to the top, so a short hike was involved.
 There was an antenna or two on a lower flank, but nothing obvious at the top.
 So it was on to Santiago Peak.

 If anything, there was even more massive antennas and foundations than I had seen before.
 I found it unlikely any evidence of Michelson’s installation might remain.
 Then off in the bushes in a northeasterly portion of the peak’s summit, I saw an old slab of concrete lying on its side.
-It looked like it had been pushed out of the way when some of the communications buildings were constructed.

-It certainly looked familiar!
 The age of the concrete appeared quite old, in line with what would have been used in the 1930s.
 There were also three holes in the top of the pier that looked like they could have been attach points for something, possibly a mirror mount?
 The pier looked as if it had just been bulldozed out of the way a number of years ago to make way for new construction.
-Given the remoteness of the site, it makes sense that it would just be abandoned in place and no effort made to haul this “debris” down the mountain.
+Given the remoteness of the site, it made sense that it would just be abandoned in place and no effort made to haul this “debris” down the mountain.
 So my impression, as of 2008, was that this was the remains of Michelson’s installation.